binnes/esp8266Workshop/docs/mosquitto/README.md

 To setup the network enter command ```docker network create mqtt```

-To start Mosquitto, open a terminal or command window and enter the command ```docker run -itd -p 1883:1883 -p 9001:9001 --network mqtt --name mosquitto eclipse-mosquitto```
+To start Mosquitto, open a terminal or command window and enter the command ```docker run -itd -p 1883:1883 --network mqtt --name mosquitto eclipse-mosquitto```

 To test it you can also run Node-RED locally in Docker.
 To ensure the Node-RED flows are retained when if the Node-RED container is restarted, then a local directory will be mapped into the Node-RED container, so we need to create a local directory to map into the Node-RED container.